Jason Washington Art Committee

 VISION STATEMENT

 The Jason Washington Art Committee’s vision statement is intended to guide the university's obligation to remember the life of Jason Washington.
 The committee sees the work of remembering as part of the institutional accountability for Mr. Washington’s death at the hands of campus police in 2018.
-The committee’s vision centers on fostering racial justice and is rooted in an appreciation for the life that Jason Washington lived, the people he loved, and the service to community and country that shaped his life.
+The committee’s vision centers on fostering racial justice and is rooted in an appreciation for the life that Jason Washington lived, the people he loved, and the service to the community and country that shaped his life.

 Deena Sajitharan, Kayla Washington, Ed Washington, and Pedro Ferbel-Azcarate on a campus tour of memorials at PSU